snotskie/ttrpg/site/src/index.md

 **Sharp Skin:** When you lose a violent Contest at a close distance, your Attackers receive a less severe version of the same injury you received from losing the Contest.

-**Sharp Wits:** Once per scene, when you lose a non-violent Contest against a single Attacker, you may spend one Blessing to have the Attacker receive a less severe version of the same effect you received from losing the Contest.
+**Sharp Wits:** Once per scene, when you lose a non-violent Contest against a single Attacker, you may spend $1$ Blessing to have the Attacker receive a less severe version of the same effect you received from losing the Contest.

 **Optimal Solution:** Twice per session, when you or a nearby ally attempt a roll for a non-violent Check or Contest, you may roll $4d6$.
 Group those dice into two piles of two dice such that a simple operation (addition or multiplication) could be performed to each pile so that the two operations' result would be equal; for example, if you rolled $1$, $1$, $1$, and $2$, you could group the piles such that $1×2=1+1$.
 If you are able to arrange the $4d6$ in such a way, you or your ally increases the result of their attempted roll by $+5$.